opentext/storyteller/docs/stl/driver.md

 different transfer of raster images soon enough and the XML will contain just IDs, URIs, hashes (you name it)

+:exclamation: Note that semantics of the `stl:resources` element is very similar do *DocBuilder's* `stl:fixtures` and it is very likely that we'll rename `stl:resources` to `stl:fixtures` in future.

 ### No resources

 Let's say a client is interested just in layout information.
 He needs to